-Just a 45 minute drive from Cape Town lies one of the world's most breath-takingly beautiful destinations; the Franschhoek Valley.
-In the heart of the winelands, Franschhoek has built a reputation for producing top-class wines and internationally acclaimed restaurants, earning it the title of "The Gourmet Capital of South Africa".
+Just a 45 minute drive from Cape Town, in the Western Cape of South Africa, lies one of the world's most breathtakingly beautiful destinations; the Franschhoek Valley.
+In the heart of the Winelands, Franschhoek has built a reputation for producing top-class wines and internationally acclaimed restaurants, earning it the title of "The Gourmet Capital of South Africa".
 The Valley was settled in by the French Huguenots over 300 years ago and with them came their rich culture of food and wine.

 Dozens of beautiful crafts, art and antique shops line Franschhoek's main road, not to mention the plethora of world-famous restaurants.
 Franschhoek boasts eight of the country's "Top 100" restaurants.